The top 7 best recipes for Burns Night - The Field

-The haggis may be Chieftain O'Puddings and a Burns Night essential, but you can still get creative with this year's supper.
-Follow The Field's top 7 best recipes for Burns Night
+No Burns Night celebration should be without haggis, the Chieftain O'Puddings, but get creative with supper this year.
+From haggis parcels to whisky tart, follow The Field's top 7 best recipes for Burns Night

-The Field’s top 7 best recipes for Burns Night is whistle stop tour through Scotland’s culinary history.
-Start with the coast’s world-famous scallops, finish with a whisky-infused sweet and enjoy the great chieftain o’ the puddin-race for the main event.
-And don’t despair of your leftovers.
-From squashes for sharing to an impressive Scottish Indian fusion, you’ll be enjoying the haggis long after you’ve joined hands for Auld Lang Syne.
+Take a whistle-stop tour through Scotland’s culinary history for Burns Night supper.
+The Field’s top 7 best recipes for Burns Night recommends the coast’s world-famous scallops to start and a whisky-infused tart for pud.
+But the fun really starts with the leftovers.
+From squashes best for sharing to Scottish Indian fusion, a pasta kitchen supper and delicious parcels fit for a pocket, you will be enjoying the haggis long after you’ve joined hands for Auld Lang Syne.

 Did you know that the haggis isn’t purely Scottish?
 And, perhaps more shockingly, it can be enjoyed without whisky?
 It makes a fantastic winter supper beyond the 25th January.
 Read the Burns Night haggis to discover how you can enjoy haggis when it doesn’t need to be piped in.